charvolant/de-calixtinus/README.md

 ludicrously long or disappointingly short stages.

-To see an example, based on someone unfit who wants to walk about 20km a day and wants to go to via the Fátima-Ansião and Spiritual Variant routes, look [here](https://camino-planner.s3.ap-southeast-2.amazonaws.com/example/index.html)
+To see an example, based on someone unfit who wants to walk about 20km a day and wants to go to via Fátima-Ansião, most of the Coastal/Littoral routes and then transfer to Tui, look [here](https://camino-planner.s3.ap-southeast-2.amazonaws.com/example/index.html) (This route happens to correspond to the route the author took, although the planner comes up with some different stages to the ones we chose.)

 I started planning this program while walking the Camino Portugués.
 It's partially a learning exercise.